alexandrakerestely/Moodlify/README.md

 - Python and MongoDB for materials microservice
 - Python and MariaDB for gRPC microservice
 - Docker Compose for microservice containerization
+- React for frontend
-- React Vite and Envoy for frontend
+- Envoy as a gRPC proxy for the frontend